 What to make with leftover turkey

-Here are just a few of my favorite dishes to make with leftover turkey:
+Here are just a few of my favorite dishes to make with leftovers:

 - Turkey salad – this is my favorite thing!
-Add some mayo, Dijon, salt, pepper, dried currants or cranberries, chopped pecans, pumpkin seeds or hemp seeds and mix.
+Chop up the leftovers into small chunks, and add some mayo, Dijon, salt, pepper, dried currants or cranberries, chopped pecans, pumpkin seeds or hemp seeds and mix.
 I also adore making a curry turkey salad by adding some homemade Tikka Masala Powder.

-- Turkey hash – mix with sautéed butternut squash or spaghetti squash, green onions or leek, butter, salt and pepper and sautee.
+- Turkey hash – chop up and mix with butternut squash or spaghetti squash, green onions or leek, butter, salt and pepper and sautée.
 Top with Mexican Chimichurri and a fried egg.
 Total decadence!

-- Sandwiches – serve on some Parmesan Oregano Bread or low-carb sandwich thins with cranberry sauce or cranberry jam and bacon
+- Sandwiches – serve on some Parmesan Oregano Bread or low-carb sandwich thins with Cranberry Jam and bacon for a delicious turkey cranberry sandwich

 - Stir Fry – chop and use to make a Mediterranean Stir Fry